ABC News--Good Morning America—June 6, 2008

 "Look, this is not an attack on a flip-flop or a flip-flop like shoe.
 Once again, it has to do with when you wear the flip-flop.
 If it's for hanging out around the swimming pool, or hanging out around the beach, or hanging out with your friends, they're fine," he said.

-View the full story at ABCNews.com.
+This story originally appeared at ABCNews.com.